PawseySC/container-workflows/_episodes/01-docker-intro.md

-## Objective ##
+---
+title: "Introduction to Docker"
+teaching: 10
+exercises: 0
+questions:
+objectives:

-Learn how to run images, either one-off or as a running service
+- Learn how to run images, either one-off or as a running service

+keypoints:
+---

 ### Terminology ###